mjordan/islandora_repository_reports/README.md

 Sample submodules are available in the 'modules' subdirectory:

 * "Flavors", a very simple example module for developers
+* "People currently in space", which demonstrates how a report can get data from outside of Drupal
 * a report of randomly generated pie chart data
 * a report of randomly generated bar chart data
 * a sample tabular report